 PROPER RANCH ATTIRE - Western boots, cowboy hat, (or protective head gear/helmet), jeans, and a long sleeve shirt.
 Chaps or Chinks are suggested but not mandatory.
 Basically "Ranch" style is Western without "bling".
 Think of what would serve a purpose on the ranch.
 Regarding your saddle and equipment, again, think of what would serve a purpose on the ranch.
 A properly fitted flank cinch and breast collar are not required (but they sure would be useful if you need to rope a calf or trot up to the top of that mountain).
 Protective boots, leg wraps, and bandages are allowed in all classes except conformation.
 Optional equipment also includes rope or riata (coiled and attached to the saddle) and hobbles (attached to the saddle).
-Tie downs, nosebands, or any kind of training equipment is NOT allowed (unless you are schooling and at the discretion of the judge).
+Tie downs, nosebands, or any kind of training equipment (including mechanical hackamores) is NOT allowed (unless you are schooling).
 With a curb type bit, split reins or romal reins are equally acceptable.
 Of course, with curb type bit, you must ride with one hand whereas with snaffle or bosal, you must ride with two hands (unless you free a hand to open the gate or rope a calf).
-Only horses 5 and under can be ridden two-handed in a bosal or snaffle.
+In the Ranch classes, it is acceptable for any horse of any age to be ridden two-handed in a bosal or snaffle.
 Free flowing mane and "natural" is desirable".
 Trimming of fetlocks, excessive facial hair, and a bridle path are allowed, but trimming inside the ears is discouraged.

-\\\Please note - these descriptions include all gaits expected for all divisions; however, walk/trot/jog riders will be limited to walk/trot/jog/intermediate gaits only.
+Please note - these descriptions include all gaits expected for all divisions; however, walk/trot/jog riders will be limited to walk/trot/jog/intermediate gaits only.
 All patterns will be available online at our website MRVHA.com, posted at the show grounds the day of the show and available in the show office.